Chart Color Schemes

 Robina - West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Robina-West's population was 9,607 as of August 2025.
-This figure reflects an increase of 803 people since the 2021 Census, which reported a population of 8,804 people.
+Robina - West's population is 9,607 as of November 2025.
+This reflects an increase of 803 people since the 2021 Census, which reported a population of 8,804.
 The change is inferred from ABS data showing an estimated resident population of 9,589 in June 2024 and an additional 186 validated new addresses since the Census date.
 This results in a density ratio of 1,449 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Robina-West's growth of 9.1% since the 2021 census exceeded both the SA3 area (7.2%) and non-metro areas, marking it as a growth leader in the region.
-Overseas migration contributed approximately 66.8% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Robina - West's population growth of 9.1% since the 2021 census exceeded both the SA3 area (7.2%) and the non-metro area, marking it as a growth leader in the region.
+Overseas migration contributed approximately 66.8% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Exceptional growth is predicted over the period with Robina-West expected to increase by 4,764 persons to 2041 based on latest population numbers, representing a total increase of 49.4% over the 17 years.
+Considering projected demographic shifts, exceptional growth is predicted over the period with an expected increase of 4,764 persons to 2041 based on the latest population numbers, resulting in a total increase of 49.4% over the 17 years.

 Frequently Asked Questions - Population